• Skip to primary navigation

 Engineering Ambassadors

 In response to feedback from our partners, we established an Engineering Ambassadors program in August 2022.
-Our Engineering Ambassadors program consists of Berkeley undergraduate students that support K-12 outreach through a variety of activities, including campus tours, presentations, career panels, and school visits.
+Our EA program consists of Berkeley undergraduate students who support K-12 outreach through a variety of activities, including campus tours, presentations, career panels, and school visits.

 Our ambassador program is part of the Engineering Ambassadors Network, led by Penn State.
 The Engineering Ambassadors Network (EAN) is an alliance of universities that aims to train a cohort of diverse and technically skilled engineering undergraduates on how to excite K-12 students about engineering.
 Since 2010, EAN has reached more than 45,000 K-12 students.